coreyhines/opnsense/README.md

 - ARP Table: View ARP/NDP entries
 - DHCP Leases: View DHCP lease information

+### Cross-Referenced Device Status

+The tools now feature cross-referencing between ARP and DHCP data to provide more accurate device status information.
+This addresses the issue where DHCP might show a device as offline when it's actually online and present in the ARP table.

+This feature helps:
+- Identify devices that are online but reported as offline in DHCP
+- Find "ghost" devices that appear in DHCP but are no longer on the network
+- Get a more accurate picture of your network's current state

 ## Troubleshooting

 - **Import errors**: Ensure all dependencies are installed